 ← Back to Blog

 How Far Back Should a Resume Go?
-(The 10-15 Year Rule and Its Exceptions)
+The 10 to 15 Year Rule (2026)

 Older professional reviewing a long work history timeline on paper at a desk

 Reviewed by Maya Robinson, CPRW.
-Updated June 9, 2026.
+Updated July 27, 2026.

-The rule exists for three reasons:
+The 10-year rule exists for three reasons:

 • Old roles look dated.
 They often describe tools and processes that no longer exist.

-Trimming visible history to 10 to 15 years is a focusing decision, not a deceptive one.
+Trimming to 10 to 15 years is a focusing decision, not a deceptive one.
+When in doubt, the posting decides.
+See also our first job and career change guides.

 KEEP in full detail if the role is within 10 to 15 years AND relevant to your target job.